 (John Lennon – Paul McCartney)

 But how about non-musical inspirations?
 Karlheinz Stockhausen was a German avant-garde composer who did much in spearheading the use of scores and recordings utilizing aleatory (controlled chance) sound-events, described by many as “musique concrete.”
 Paul, and then John, became enamored with his work, which began to fuel their hunger for being as creative in the recording studio as possible.
 This led to Stockhausen's face being among the crowd on the front cover of their “Sgt.
-Pepper” album as well as the McCartney instigated “Carnival Of Light” recording The Beatles made on January 5th, 1967 (which as yet has never been released).
+Pepper” album as well as the McCartney instigated “Carnival Of Light” recording The Beatles made on January 5th, 1967 (which is yet to be released).
 In 1968, with avant-garde artist Yoko Ono by his side, Lennon decided to up the ante and create what he considered the ultimate experiment in random electronic sound; namely “Revolution 9.”

 "Well, the slow version of 'Revolution' on the album went on and on and on," John related in his Playboy interview from 1980, his song reference here regarding "Revolution 1" as heard on the "White Album."
 He continues: "I took the fade-out part, which is what they sometimes do with disco records now, and just layered all this stuff over it.
 It has the basic rhythm of the original 'Revolution' going on with some twenty loops we put on, things from the archives of EMI."